How do big startups like Dropbox manage to climb to the heights they do? It all starts with the Lean Startup methodology.

 What is exactly is a lean startup?
 This approach is based on a methodology developed by Eric Ries that helps companies improve decision-making based on iterative product testing, and uses early adopter feedback to determine features and functionalities for a broader market launch.

-In the Build phase, companies make a minimum viable product (MVP), which is basically a prototype with sufficient core features to interest early adopters, whose feedback helps you indentify the additional features you'll need to appeal to a wider market.
-The Build phase doesn't have to be an actual product, but can simply be the idea of the product.
+In the build phase, companies make a minimum viable product (MVP), which is basically a prototype with sufficient core features to interest early adopters, whose feedback helps you identify the additional features you'll need to appeal to a wider market.
+The build phase doesn't have to be an actual product, but can simply be the idea of the product.

 The response to your MVP launch determines: